Tricuspid Regurgitation

 - Worsening of pre-existing atrial fibrillation

-How is tricuspid regurgitation diagnosed?
+How is tricuspid regurgitation assessed?

-The diagnosis is usually made on a transthoracic echocardiogram (TTE).
-The severity is graded as mild, moderate, severe or torrential, based on the volume of blood leaking back across the valve.
-Where treatment is being considered, additional tests are usually arranged — a transoesophageal echocardiogram (TOE) for detailed valve anatomy, and sometimes a cardiac CT or MRI to assess the right heart chambers and plan procedural options.
+The diagnosis is usually made on echocardiography.
+Severity is graded as mild, moderate, severe or torrential, based on the volume of blood leaking back across the valve.

 What are the treatment options?

-For symptomatic severe tricuspid regurgitation, options include:
+For symptomatic severe tricuspid regurgitation, the options are:

 - Transcatheter tricuspid edge-to-edge repair (TEER) — clipping the valve leaflets together using the Pascal or TriClip system, without open-heart surgery.

-- Transcatheter tricuspid valve replacement with Evoque — minimally invasive valve replacement, for selected patients where TEER is not the right option.
+- Transcatheter tricuspid valve replacement with EVOQUE — minimally invasive valve replacement, for selected patients where TEER is not the right option.

 - Caval valve implantation with TricValve — for patients unsuitable for TEER or direct replacement, where venous congestion is the dominant problem.

-- Open heart surgery — tricuspid repair or replacement, for selected patients at acceptable surgical risk.
+- Open-heart surgery — tricuspid repair or replacement, for selected patients at acceptable surgical risk.

 - Medical therapy alone — for patients in whom intervention is not appropriate.